LukeDevsE/xbcsmgrr/README.md

 4. you are now logged into xbcsmgrr (anytime you close it, you will have to log back in)

 ## Requirements
-- Windows 10+
+- Windows (wine on linux might work too)
-- GamingServices
+- an internet connection
 - Any game that uses Xbox Live (*installed and played recently*)

 ## Background
 Accessing games using Xbox Live's save data requires authorization for the 'TitleStorage' service.
-This requires a device authenticated token and user token.
-However, the device token originally went through a Microsoft SOAP-based stage which required more effort than it was worth.
-Instead, utilizing the 'wincred' storage was helpful as this is where the relevant Gaming Services on Windows caches tokens.
+This requires a user token.
 I created this application to make the process more clean and easier.

-There are features missing, or removed for reasons, so it will appear more barebones than it previous and privately was.
-Again, this is a slightly reworked version that has been private for a few years now.

 ## Why?
-I believe that everyone has the right to access and modify their game save data on the games that they play.
-Despite potential issues for cheating, there are systems and report functionality in place to help reduce, detect and generally deal with potential bad actors.
+I believe that everyone has the right to access their game save data on the games that they play. (if you no longer own a game, you can transfer your save files to your pc)

+## Known working games (as in games you can download save files from)
+- UNDERTALE (possibly DELTARUNE)
+- Minecraft: Xbox One Edition
+- Slime Rancher
+- HITMAN 3

+Basically any singleplayer game

 ## Credits/References
 - [XboxAuthNet](https://github.com/AlphaBs/XboxAuthNet)